 Till he come ...
 The Lord's Supper faces in two directions, back to the cross and forward to the Second coming of Christ.
-It is to be practiced by believers during the entire Christian age ... till He comes.
+It is to be practiced by all believers, all over the world during the entire Christian age ... till He comes.